 For specific information on your neighborhood, contact your RE/MAX Commonwealth Sales Professional at 804-794-2150, or email@example.com

-With over 38 years experience in Residential Real Estate and 36 years in Brokerage Management, my goal has always been to foster the company with the most professional and successful associates in the....
+With over 30 years experience in Residential Real Estate and Brokerage Management, my goal has always been to foster the company with the most professional and successful associates in the business. ....